 Because options have futures contracts as their underlying commodity, each option contract represents the same quantity as the underlying futures contract.
-That is, most A more extensive explanation of futures contracts is available in UGA Extension Bulletin 1404, "Using Futures Markets to Manage Price Risk in Feeder Cattle Operations."

-grain options represent 5,000 bushels, while the live cattle option represents 40,000 pounds of fed cattle.
+That is, most grain options represent 5,000 bushels, while the live cattle option represents 40,000 pounds of fed cattle.
 The feeder cattle option represents 50,000 pounds of feeder cattle.
 Options are traded for each of the futures contract months in each of these commodities.
 A table showing the option contract specifications for feeder cattle and live cattle is shown at the end of this bulletin (Table 1).